The onshore part of the Viking Link project is known as the UK Onshore Scheme.

 To download project reports and materials which were available during consultation, click here.

-Over the coming months, we will continue our discussions with landowners, local authorities and statutory bodies while we carry out further technical and environmental surveys to help us identify a suitable alignment for our underground cables within the preferred route corridor.
+Over the coming months, we will continue our discussions with landowners, local authorities, statutory bodies and stakeholders while we carry out further technical and environmental surveys to help us identify a suitable alignment for our underground cables within the preferred route corridor.

 Onshore Work in Denmark